BharathxD/System-Design/Real World Systems/Slack’s real-time communication system  [Text]/README.md

 ---

 Every user will have 1 WebSocket connection open with our backend infrastructure and that will be used for anything and everything that happens `real-time`

+**Edge Servers**

+Because WebSocket are `expensive` and browsers have a **6 Concurrent TCP** connection limit, we have to multiplex all realtime communication on `ONE WEBSOCKET` connection

+Hence, we need a fleet of servers (Edge Servers) to whom our end users connect over WebSocket [WS]